oubiwann/gunicorn-rest-example/README.md

 # Pulsar REST Example

-This example runs a synchronous (blocking) "microwebframework" REST server in the Pulsar async framework using 20 worker threads.
+This example runs synchronous (blocking) "micro-webframework" REST servers in the Pulsar async framework using 20 worker threads.

 ## Running